 Many of the projects evaluated in this report have been reviewed multiple times over the past two decades.
-These reviews represent a considerable investment of time and effort by proponents, the ISRP, and Council and BPA staff.
-The review process is effective in documenting ISRP qualifications, questions, and comments, and many of these concerns are addressed by proponents in subsequent reports and responses.
+These reviews represent a considerable investment of time and effort by proponents, the ISRP, and Council and BPA staffs.
+The review process effectively documents ISRP qualifications, questions, and comments, and many of these concerns are addressed by proponents in subsequent reports and responses.
 However, two key concerns have persisted from review to review and remain only partially addressed by many proponents, the Council, and BPA.
-The first persistent concern is that most project proposals do not include quantitative objectives with timelines (i.e., SMART objectives) to facilitate all stages of adaptive management, including implementation and effectiveness monitoring and ISRP review.
-The second persistent concern is that project proponents often neglect to describe their adaptive management process at either the project scale or the larger Fish and Wildlife Program scale.
+The first persistent concern is that most project proposals do not include quantitative objectives that are specific, measurable, actionable, relevant, and time-bound (i.e., SMART objectives) to facilitate all stages of adaptive management, including implementation and effectiveness monitoring as well as ISRP review.
+The second persistent concern is that project proponents often neglect to develop or describe their adaptive management process at either the project scale or the larger Fish and Wildlife Program scale.
 The ISRP has consistently identified both concerns over the years and recently offered guidance and recommendations to address them in the programmatic comments section of the 2017 Wildlife Category Review (ISRP 2017-7).

-One recent ISRP recommendation was for Council staff, with ISRP support as needed, to organize an adaptive management workshop and to select a project that would be used as an example for other projects to follow in developing their own adaptive management plans (ISRP 2017-7, pages 10-11).
-The ISRP also recommended this workshop approach for "umbrella" habitat restoration projects (ISRP 2017-2).
-It is the ISRP's understanding that this recommendation has not been adopted because of other regional planning priorities and a Council survey that showed a lack of strong interest from the project proponents.
+The ISRP recommended that Council staff, with ISRP support as needed, organize an adaptive management workshop and select projects that would be used as examples to follow in developing quantitative objectives and adaptive management plans for other projects (ISRP 2017-7, pages 10-11).
+The ISRP previously recommended this workshop-based approach for "umbrella" habitat restoration projects too (ISRP 2017-2).
+It is the ISRP's understanding that this recommendation has not been adopted because of other regional planning priorities and because a Council survey showed a lack of interest by the project proponents.

-To encourage proponents to address both persistent concerns in time for the current review, the ISRP and Council staff updated the proposal form guidance document, provided instructions to clarify terms, described an adaptive management logic path, and provided hypothetical examples.
-Despite this guidance, many proposals submitted for review still lack both SMART objectives and plans for adaptive management.
-These deficiencies hinder the ISRP's ability to assess progress and project effectiveness, as well as the proponents' capacity to adjust priorities and strategies proactively when progress is less than anticipated.
+To encourage proponents to address both persistent concerns in time for the current review, the ISRP and Council staff updated the proposal form guidance document, provided instructions to clarify terms, described an adaptive management logic path, and included hypothetical examples.
+Despite this guidance, many proposals submitted for review still need SMART objectives and adaptive management plans.
+These deficiencies hinder the ISRP's ability to assess progress and effectiveness of projects, as well as the proponents' capacity to adjust priorities and strategies proactively when progress or funding is less than anticipated.
+Overall, the efficiency and effectiveness of individual projects and the overall program likely would benefit if these improvements were made.

-A more interactive approach among the ISRP, Council, BPA, and project proponents is needed to address the ISRP's long-standing concerns that most project proposals lack SMART objectives and plans for adaptive management.
-This interactive approach, however, must allow the ISRP to maintain its independent review function.
-Recommended steps include:
+A more interactive approach among the ISRP, Council, BPA, and project proponents is needed to address the ISRP's long-standing concerns that most project proposals lack SMART objectives and adequate plans for adaptive management-addressing these concerns will help track and improve project and program performance, including cost effectiveness.
+However, this interactive approach must be tailored to allow the ISRP to maintain its independent review function.
+We recommend the following steps as part of an interactive process involving the Council, ISRP, BPA, and project proponents: